xlowxlow/sc-claude-code-files/updated_reading_notes/L1_notes.md

 # Course Notes

-You can find in this note the instructions on how to install Claude Code, and the links to the coding examples and prompts used in the lessons.
+You can find here the instructions on how to install Claude Code, and the links to the coding examples and prompts used in the lessons.

 **Note**: To mark this reading item as complete, make sure to scroll down to the end and click on "Mark as Complete".